GabsEdits/tipps/content/use.md

 Read more about the configuration in the [VitePress documentation](https://vitepress.dev/reference/site-config).

-## RSS Feed
+## Feed

 The theme comes with an RSS feed.
-You can find the feed at `/feed.xml`.
+You can find the feed at `/atom.xml`.
 You can use this feed to share your content with the world.
 There is only one issue, you need to configure the feed with your own information.

 Inside the `feed.ts` file, you can find the 6th to 11th line.
 Here is an example of the configuration: